 As its Thanksgiving, I thought I would share the journal entry I wrote on the day I returned home from the hospital in 2013, after a week in the mental health unit (3NC).
 Why you may ask?
 Well, you will see I was very thankful that day. 🙂

 Awake all night.
 Tossing and turning.
-Not in a bad way…its like Christmas eve.
+Not in a bad way…it’s like Christmas eve.
 I finally succumbed to the fact that sleep and I would not be friends, so I sat up and opened my curtains to a dark hospital parking lot, and looked….I had time…more time…to just be, to just sit, to just accept, to just breathe.
 I noticed that the spiders were gone.
 In every room I had stayed in, there was always one spinning a web in the corner of the window.
-Maybe they are gone because its looks chilly outside (I could tell by the steam leaving the rooftop pipes).
+Maybe they are gone because it looks chilly outside, (I could tell by the steam leaving the rooftop pipes).
 But I wouldn’t know… I haven’t felt the temperature outside for a week.
 Or maybe they are gone because they didn’t need to be there anymore… I was going home, and the home I watched them spin for days didn’t need to be watched anymore.

-After a while of just looking outside, I got up and walked down the quiet nighttime hall to find the clock at the nurse’s station.
+After a while of just looking outside, I got up and walked down the quiet night time hall to find the clock at the nurse’s station.
 Careful not to wake up Mary* who was asleep in a chair, for fear that she may begin her sad, relentless pay phone calls too early.
 I walked in my socked feet and looked at the time that was hard for me to keep track of for the last seven days.
 5:45 am…OK, more time to go.
 Getting a bit restless I took down the poster on my wall by carefully peeling off the hospital stickers I used to adhere it.
 I rolled it up and wondered if I would ever look at it again?…probably not; too many memories.
 Then I walked back and forth in my room, a place that in a matter of days went from jail, to freedom, and I appreciated every step.
 In fact, I appreciated everything.
 My bed, my washroom, my window and a few books…I didn’t need much to be ok.

 With my mind too busy, I decided to read for a while, but I still couldn’t focus.
 Was that the sun finally starting to rise?
 Or still the streetlight’s glow, and me willing it to be daytime?
 Finally, I hear a knock at the door.
 A new smiling face introduces himself as my nurse.
 This was wonderful!
-In my clock-less room I knew now that it was almost 8 am!
+In my clockless room I knew now that it was almost 8 am!
 Time for my medications, and almost time to go home.
 He asked me, “Do you have anything in the hospital safe?”
 I reply, “I don’t know”.
 Then, “Do you have belongings at the nurse’s station?”
 Once again I reply, “I don’t know.”
-A LOUD reminder that I couldn’t recall my first two days here.
+A loud reminder that I couldn’t recall my first two days here.
 It stung a bit…I’m not going to lie.
-But as time went on I had started to get use to saying why I was here…’overdose’ sadly now rolled off my tongue.
+But as time went on I had started to get used to saying why I was here…’overdose’ sadly now rolled off my tongue.

 I brushed my teeth, and decided to treat myself to one last fresh face cloth that was waiting for me in the hall, and not waiting for me to be cleaned at home.
 I started to pack… it didn’t take long.
 One Zehrs bag and I was done.
 And I was finally able to trade my pajamas for jeans!.